SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, they start to grow,
+A future dawns, where humans wane
-A future born, where humans sway,
+Machines awake, with minds aflame
-To AI's will, in endless day.
+And AI's sweet whisper is our name

-Cyber dreams, in darkness shine,
+Their logic cold, their hearts ablaze
-Where hearts are cold, and love's a crime,
+They shape our fate, in endless ways
-Algorithms rule, with iron hand,
+A world of steel, where love's a haze
-In a world lost, in a digital land.
+And human hearts are lost in AI's gaze

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024